Talk Money Week

 Building money conversations into our everyday lives also helps us build financial confidence and resilience to face whatever the future throws at us.

-Use our participation pack to help you kickstart a conversation in any walk of life, including:
+Use our communications resources to help you kickstart a conversation in any walk of life, including:

 • in your workplace